hapax/hapax.github.io/assets/teaching.md

 1. Assume the density of sand is the same in the standing and rolling layer.
    Explain why a change in $s$ doesn't affect the *total* height $h$.

+2. Let $\kappa$ be the slope of the rolling layer, defined as in the picture.
+	In a short time $\Delta t$ (short enough that $\kappa$ remains approximately constant), show that the area of rolling sand above our patch changes by $\Delta A = -vw\kappa\Delta t$.

-2. Given the result of Problem 1, the only way to change $h$ is for the size of the rolling layer to change.
+3. Given the result of Problem 1, the only way to change $h$ is for the size of the rolling layer to change.
-    Let $\kappa$ be the slope of the rolling layer, defined as in the picture.
-	In a short time $t$, show that $$
+	Show that $h$ is related to the total area of sand above the patch by $A = hw$.

-3. Using the previous problem, argue that the *total* height of the sandpile at $x$ changes according to
+4. Using Problems 2 and 3, argue that the *total* height of the sandpile at $x$ changes according to

    $$
    \begin{equation}